ushaakumaar/Video_Games_Sales_Analysis_ETL/README.md

 ### Limitations
 ***
 -   Overall sales information for each game at the region/genre level only was available.
-Lack of sales history information for each game limits the analysis of sales fluctuation for each game over the years.
+Lack of sales history information for each game, limits the analysis of sales fluctuation for each game over the years.

 ### Programming Languages and Applications Used
 ***